ramparvathaneni1/pru-capstone-starter-code/README.md

 ## Presentations

 Presentations will start on Friday November 17th at 9am EST on a volunteers first basis.
 Everyone will be asked to share their screen and demo their app.
+Each person will have 5-6 minutes including Q&A.

 We ask that you demo the following:

 - Demo that you can Create, Read, Update and Delete on a resource.
 - What are the biggest challenges and biggest wins from your capstone app?

+_NOTE: In the interest of time, you are not required to demo your Docker containers.
+You are welcome to demo using your locally running servers._

 <br>

 ## Squads

-We will check in as squads (in breakouts) at 9am EST and 1:30pm EST each day for a standup.
+We will check in as squads (in breakouts) at 9am EST for a standup.
+Here you can address what you've completed so far, what you plan to work on that day and any roadblocks.

+We will also have a 1:30pm EST check in after lunch in the Zoom chat each day.

+We've assigned everyone to an instructor so that we get more familiar with individual apps and better provide assistance.

 #### Ben